How to Find Strong Buy Basic Materials Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at CF Industries (CF), which was added to the Zacks Rank #1 list on May 18, 2021.
+Let's take a look at Westlake Chemical (WLK), which was added to the Zacks Rank #1 list on May 8, 2021.

-CF Industries Holdings, Inc., headquartered in Deerfield, IL, is one of the largest manufacturers and distributors of nitrogenous fertilizer and other nitrogen products globally.
-The company’s principal nitrogenous fertilizer products are ammonia, granular urea, urea ammonium nitrate solution (UAN) and ammonium nitrate (AN).
+Houston, TX-based Westlake Chemical Corporation is a vertically integrated international producer and supplier of petrochemicals, polymers and building products.
+The company's range of products includes ethylene, polyethylene, styrene, vinyl intermediates, PVC, PVC Pipe, PVC windows, fence and decking components.
+The company utilizes most of its internally-produced basic chemicals to make higher value-added chemicals and building products.

-Six analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $1.09 to $3.19 per share.
-CF boasts an average earnings surprise of 31.9%.
+For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.93 to $9.12 per share.
+WLK boasts an average earnings surprise of 319.6%.

-Analysts are expecting earnings to grow 117% for the current fiscal year, with revenue forecasted to rise 22.6%.
+Earnings are expected to grow 298.3% for the current fiscal year, while revenue is projected to increase 28.7%.

-Additionally, CF has climbed higher over the past four weeks, gaining 5.5%.
-The S&P 500 is up 0.2% in comparison.
+Additionally, WLK has climbed higher over the past four weeks, gaining 0.2%.
+The S&P 500 is up 0% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, CF Industries should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Westlake Chemical should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.